paracamplus/Yasmini/README.md

 with the `yasmini.load` function (which provides the `yasmini` global variable).

 Feel free to write your own adjunctions and share them!

+# Example

+The `spec/ytests.js` is a test file written for Yasmini.
+It cannot be processed by Jasmine.